 Shallow reef tanks are between 7 to 20 inches deep.
 Tanks that have a depth of more than 20 inches are considered deep tanks.

-Little issues can quickly escalate into major problems because of small size
+- Little issues can quickly escalate into major problems because of the small size

 Reef Tank Requirements

 Many factors go into setting up and maintaining a healthy and cohesive reef tank.

 First off, you must choose species that can live peacefully around each other.
 Better yet, you can find species that work in symbiosis to offer what the others need to thrive.